fxlv/docs/windows/typical-setup.md

 ```
 cup -y all
 ```
+### Visual studio code
+* Install Visual studio code powershell and python extensions (press `F1` while in the editor and search for extensions)

 ### Python
 Pip and easy_install are already installed as part of standard windows python installation.